Wayward

 Creative collaboration.

-We hold and curate space to collaborate with your fellow retreaters and hosts in magical and unexpected ways.
+We curate space and design opportunities to collaborate with your fellow retreaters and hosts in magical and unexpected ways.

 Great food.